-Utilizes evidence in the care of patients Investigates and
+Utilizes evidence in the care of patients Investigates and suggests novel ideas

 Any substantial lapse in these standards, will be brought to the attention of each student.
 If uncorrected, such lapses could result in a report to the Student Evaluation and Promotion Committee.
 Exemplary demonstration of these competencies will be considered toward the designation of Honors.